MUSICIANS – current and recent seasons, Baroque & Beyond

 William Simms, lute, theorbo and guitar, holds degrees from Peabody Conservatory (MMus) and College of Wooster (BMus).
 He performs on guitar, baroque guitar, lute and theorbo.
 He appears regularly with such groups as Opera Lafayette, Modern Musick and Olde Friends Concert Artists.
 He is also a founding member of the Baroque ensemble La Rocinante.
 In demand as a continuo player, he has performed numerous operas and oratorios, including performances with the Cleveland Opera and New York State Baroque.
 He serves on the faculties of Mt.
 St. Mary’s College; Hood College, where he is founder and director of the Hood College Early Music Ensemble; and the Interlochen Center for the Arts.
 He has recorded for the Dorian, Centaur and Eclectra labels.

-William Thauer, baroque oboe and recorder.
-Praised by the Boston Globe for his “elegant oboe playing,” William Thauer performs with the North Carolina Baroque Orchestra, NCBO Chamber Players, Mallarmé Chamber Players, Raleigh Bach Soloists, and Dallas Bach Society, and is principal/solo oboe for the Bach Cantata Series at Duke Chapel.
-He has been a guest performer with the Houston Bach Society, Washington Bach Consort, Bach Society of Charleston, Bach Vespers at Holy Trinity (NY), Grand Harmonie (MA), and Denton Bach Players (TX).
+William Thauer, baroque oboes and recorders.
+Praised by the Boston Globe for his “elegant oboe playing,” William Thauer performs with the North Carolina Baroque Orchestra, NCBO Chamber Players, Mallarmé Chamber Players, and Raleigh Bach Soloists.
+He has been a featured soloist on the Bach Series at Duke Chapel, a longstanding member of the Dallas Bach Society, and a guest performer with the Houston Bach Society, Washington Bach Consort, Magnolia Baroque, Charlotte Bach Akademie, Bach Society of Charleston, Bach Vespers at Holy Trinity (NY), Grand Harmonie (MA), and Denton Bach Players (TX).
 Prior to moving to North Carolina, he performed frequently with The Handel and Haydn Society, Boston Baroque, Concert Royal, and l’Orchestre Baroque de Montréal.
 He has recorded for the Atma, Reunion Studios, and Virtuosi labels, and has written articles on oboes and their repertoire for recordings on the German label, Ars Produktion.